 - Show high engagement on email and low on push-notifications

-Your campaign strategy should take into account all the above attributes and use them to trigger highly personalized campaigns to optimize conversions for eCommerce from this set.
+Your campaign strategy should consider all the above attributes and use them to trigger highly personalized campaigns to optimize conversions for eCommerce from this set.
 Here’s how:

 The Right Channel – Email!
 Personalized and behaviorally automated.

-The Right Message – A conservative buyer will want every proof about your product’s quality before making a purchase.
-If you can also assure him/her that you are giving the best deal available, great!
+The Right Message – A conservative buyer will want every proof of your product’s quality before purchasing.
+Suppose you can also assure them that you are giving the best deal available, great!
 Show them numbers.
 Give them proof.
 Recommendations and reviews will get you their attention.

 The Right Time and Trigger: Remember that the user is not an impulse buyer.
 She will make a few visits to your website or check out the product at least 3 to 4 times before taking the final call.
-Maybe she adds it to her wish list, if genuinely interested.
-Wait for the user to take any such action that guarantees her interest in purchase.
+Maybe she adds it to her wish list if genuinely interested.
+Please wait for the user to take any such action that guarantees her interest in the purchase.
 Send in your email post a day or two of the user showing any such purchase behavior.

 Example of Segmentation in Email Marketing – Finish Line Case Study

 Finish Line was able to increase revenue from emails by 50% by running targeted segmentation.
 They ran cart abandonment email campaigns and email campaigns for loyalty program users based on triggers.
 Finish Lines segregated its users into 300 different segments for email marketing.

 Use Case 2: Driving Sales From The Impulse Buyer

 As a marketer working on eCommerce conversion optimization, have you ever thought about cashing in on impulse buyers?